icaoberg/libsvm/README.md

 button to clear the window.

-You can enter options in the bottom of the window, the syntax of options is the same as `svm-train'.
+You can enter options in the bottom of the window, the syntax of options is the same as `svm-train`.

 Note that "load" and "save" consider dense data format both in classification and the regression cases.
 For classification,